MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-exo-powershell-managed-identity.md

 - A PowerShell runbook on the Azure Automation account with user-assigned managed identity.
 - An Azure VM with a user-assigned managed identity.

+After the resource is connected, the Exchange Online PowerShell cmdlets and parameters are available based on the RBAC role you assigned in [Step 6: Assign Azure AD roles to the managed identity](#step-6-assign-azure-ad-roles-to-the-managed-identity).

 ### Connect to Exchange Online PowerShell using Azure Automation accounts with user-assigned managed identities